 Best all-round credit card

-• Best for: Flexibility.
-Offers a decent 19 months for both purchases and balance transfers.
+- Best for: Flexibility.
+Offers a decent 20 months for purchases and 18 for balance transfers.
 Balance transfers must be made within the first 3 months.

-• Why we like it: This card offers excellent flexibility and a long interest-free period on both purchases and balance transfers.
-There is no monthly fee, however, those wishing to transfer a balance will be required to pay the 2.99% balance transfer fee
+- Why we like it: This card offers excellent flexibility and a long interest-free period on both purchases and balance transfers.
+There is no monthly fee, however, those wishing to transfer a balance will be required to pay the 2.99% balance transfer fee.
+You can read more on the Natwest site here.

 Best 0% purchase credit card

-barclaycard platinum credit card Barclaycard Platinum Credit Card
+Barclaycard Platinum Purchase Credit Card - Check eligibility

-• Why we like it: Longest 0% purchase period, plus up to five months of Apple Music, Apple TV+, Apple News+ and Apple Arcade for free
+- Why we like it: Longest 0% purchase period, plus up to five months of Apple Music, Apple TV+, Apple News+ and Apple Arcade for free.
+You can read more on the Barclaycard site here.

 For other best-buy 0% purchase options, see our article 'Compare the best 0% purchase credit cards'